-I caught my husband sneaking this leftover twice baked purple potatoes for a mid-day snack.
-For those that don't realize, him enjoying a Trim Healthy Mama recipe is a BIG DEAL.
-I didn't even get one of these left overs. he gobbled them up before I could even organize my weeks leftovers in the refrigerator.
+I caught my husband sneaking these leftover twice-baked purple potatoes for a midday snack.
+For those that don't realize, him enjoying a Trim Healthy Mama recipe is important.
+I didn't even get one of these leftovers. he gobbled them up before I could even organize my week's leftovers in the refrigerator.

 The Purple Potatoes Recipe

 Any potato that has a pigment to it contains anthocyanins.
-Among other nutrients this is what makes them such a epic vegetable.
-Anthocyanins is the same phytochemicals found in berries, red and purple grapes and red wine.
+Among other nutrients, this is what makes them such an epic vegetable.
+Anthocyanins is the same phytochemicals found in berries, red and purple grapes, and red wine.

-Furthermore, in the Trim Healthy Mama world, the subject of purple potatoes are quite confusing.
-Do a search for ‘purple potato’ in the facebook group and it seems that admins don’t quite even know the difference between the varieties of these purple potato or the exact effects the different varieties have on blood sugar.
+Furthermore, in the Trim Healthy Mama world, the subject of purple potatoes is quite confusing.
+Do a search for 'purple potato' in the Facebook group and you will get a lot of mixed information!
+The problem is that there are so many different varieties of potatoes and it can be tough to keep all the verbiage straight!

 Do Purple Potatoes Taste Different?

 Yes, no, maybe so.
-How's that for a answer?
+How's that for an answer?

-The purple potatoes tastes very different from the average other 'purple' foods.
-They do not taste like an eggplant or other purple tinged foods.
-I personally find that they taste very similar to a regular white potato, but with just a slightly drier flavor.
+Purple potatoes taste quite different from the average other 'purple' foods.
+They do not taste like eggplant or other purple-tinged foods.
+They taste remarkably like a regular white potato but with just a slightly drier flavor.
 It will also depend on the variety you purchase.
 If you get a purple sweet potato, it will taste sweet.
 The purple potatoes that I used in this recipe were not sweet potatoes and therefore had more of a white potato flavor.

 Trim Healthy Mama and the Purple Potato

-Also, in a recent poddy (ep.108) the sisters did give a stellar report on how the purple potato is an excellent resource.
+Also, in a THM poddy (ep.108) the sisters gave a stellar report on how purple potatoes are an excellent resource.
 Below is a portion of the transcript from the poddy that addresses purple potatoes.

-Best I can figure is that there is a difference between a purple sweet potato and a purple potato.
-The varieties differ between the skin color, and flesh color.
+The best I can figure is that there is a difference between a purple sweet potato and a purple potato.
+The varieties differ between skin color and flesh color.
 Some are purple both inside and outside, some are only purple outside.
 Some taste like a russet potato, and some taste like a sweet potato.

 Are Purple Potatoes Better for you?

-Regardless of the variety here is what seems to be consistent:
+Regardless of the variety here is what is consistent:

 1. The purple potato is lower on the glycemic index

-2. It is a E fuel, which means it still is a carbohydrate
+2. It is an E fuel, which means it still is a carbohydrate

-3. It is a good choice for weight maintenance, pregnancy, or nursing
+3. It is an excellent choice for weight maintenance, pregnancy, or nursing

 Twice Baked Purple Potatoes